jericson/talavera/README.md

 > **Example**: Starting the fourth and final draft phase, you have
 > placed 2 yellow, 3 reds, and 4 azure tiles.
 In order to win, you
-> must draft exactly 1 sky blue tiles.
+> must draft exactly 1 sky blue tile.

 **Extra special win**: place _exactly_ the customer's order according to the numbers on the order card.
 (Warning: this involves quite a bit